iree-org/iree/docs/developing_iree/sanitizers.md

 -DIREE_ENABLE_TSAN=ON
 ```

-These symbolizers will be most helpful on builds with debug info, so consider
+These sanitizers will be most helpful on builds with debug info, so consider
 using

 ```